bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 **state** is the state of the vector, and is an attribute which can be set before calling a send_setVector method to inform the client of the state of the property.

 state can be set to one of 'Idle', 'Ok', 'Busy', 'Alert'.

+As well as these arguments, each vector has attribute 'enable'.

+**enable** is by default True, and is automatically set to False if the send_delProperty() method is called.
+When False no further data is sent by this property and any incoming values are ignored, until the enable attribute is set True again.
+This has the effect of removing the property from the client.

+If in the initial state of the device, it is required that a particular property should be hidden, then when the vector is first created, set vector.enable = False, and the vector will be disabled until the enable attribute is set True, and the vector send_defVector() method called, which informs the client of the existence of this property.

 Each vector is also a mapping, of membername:memberVALUE  - note, not member object, rather it is the value held by the member.
 In the LED switch example, the value of the vector member is set by